gummesson/tooltip.css/README.md

 ### Extending

-You can use a modifier class to adjust properties:
+You can use modifier classes to adjust properties:

 ``` css
 .tooltip--small::before {